ernest-mm/Table-Tennis/README.md

   </h1>
 </div>

-**Table Tennis** is a high resolution Pong clone made with built with Pygame.
+**Table Tennis** is a high resolution Pong clone built with Pygame.
 You can play against a friend, with smooth controls, scalable graphics, and dynamic gameplay.
-The project also supports multiple screen resolutions.
+The game also supports multiple screen resolutions.

----

-**Optional Future Improvements:**
-- Add single-player mode with AI opponent
-- Sound effects and background music
-- Enhanced animations and particle effects
-- In-game settings menu

----

 ## Screenshots
 ### Main Menu